A more precise look at your metabolism

 The formula is:

-→ HOMA-IR = (Fasting insulin x Fasting blood glucose) / 405 (with blood glucose in mg/dL)
+→ HOMA-IR = (Fasting insulin x Fasting blood glucose) / 405 (for blood glucose in mg/dL)

 When using mmol/L, the formula is: